 These principles will guide Balance New Zealand’s approach to reforming state broadcasting.

-State-funded broadcasting organisations play a vital role in providing reliable information to the public.
-Their purpose is to deliver well-researched journalism, current affairs programming, and community coverage through television, radio, and digital platforms.
+Publicly funded broadcasting plays a vital role in providing reliable information to the public.
+Its purpose is to deliver well-researched journalism, current affairs programming, and community coverage through television, radio, and digital platforms.

-Public broadcasters should aim to reflect the experiences, issues, and perspectives of communities across New Zealand.
-This includes reporting on national events, regional developments, and social issues that affect everyday New Zealanders.
+Public broadcasting should reflect the experiences, issues, and perspectives of communities across New Zealand.
+This includes reporting on national events, regional developments, and social issues that affect everyday New Zealanders — particularly the kind of public-interest content that the commercial market is unlikely to sustain on its own.

 As part of this reform, Balance New Zealand will: